International student: Study abroad

 Studying abroad is the act of a student pursuing educational opportunities in a country other than one's own.
 This can include primary, secondary and post-secondary students.
 A 2012 study showed number of students studying abroad represents about 9.4% of all students enrolled at institutions of higher education in the United States and it is a part of experience economy.

 Studying abroad is a valuable program for international students as it is intended to increase the students' knowledge and understanding of other cultures.
-International education not only helps students with their language and communicating skills.
-It also encourages students to develop a different perspective and cross-cultural understanding of their studies which will further their education and benefit them in their career.
+International education not only helps students with their language and communication skills.
+It also encourages students to develop a different perspective and cross-cultural understanding of their studies, which will further their education and benefit them in their career.
 The main factors that determine the outcome quality of international studies are transaction dynamics (between the environmental conditions and the international student), quality of environment, and the student's coping behavior.

 Coping with studying abroad

 Affectivity is an emotional disposition: people who are high on positive affectivity experience positive emotions and moods like joy and excitement, and view the world, including themselves and other people, in a positive light.
 They tend to be cheerful, enthusiastic, lively, sociable, and energetic.
-Research has found that students studying abroad with a positive emotional tendency have higher satisfaction and interaction with the environment; they engage in the staying country's citizenship behaviours.
+Research has found that students studying abroad with a positive emotional tendency have higher satisfaction and interaction with the environment; they engage in the host country's citizenship behaviours.

 Being relevant to research on coping by international students, the concept of adjustment to a foreign work environment and its operationalisation has been the subject of broad methodological discussion.